Default Reasoning

 ζ: Prerequisite: we know that ζ

-θ: conclusion
+θ: Conclusion

-The historical origins of the theory of revisable reasoning are sought in dialectical reasoning and the Topics of Aristotle.
+The historical origins of the theory of revisable reasoning are to be sought in dialectical reasoning and the Topics of Aristotle.
 The restriction “in the absence of information” corresponds exactly to the “modal” component of Toulmin’s layout of argument; the basic intuitions and concepts are the same.
 Toulmin layout can be schematized as:

 D (Data) : R (Rebuttal)